mlswg/mls-protocol/draft-ietf-mls-protocol.md

 preventing a member from ever having its Commits applied.

-When put together, these abilities potentially allow a DS to collude with a compromised member to defeat PCS by suppressing the valid Update and Commit messages sent by the uncompromised endpoint for the same user.
-Aside from the generation, MLS leaves loss detection up to the application.
+When put together, these abilities potentially allow a DS to collude with an attacker who has compromised a member's state to defeat PCS by suppressing the valid Update and Commit messages from the member that would lock out the attacker and update the member's leaf to a new, uncompromised state.
+Aside from the SenderData.generation value, MLS leaves loss detection up to the application.

 ## Authentication Service Compromise